-OUTPUT DELAY is the time delay after the rising edge of the input clock before the data changes at the output pins.
+OUTPUT DELAY is the time delay after the rising edge of the input clock before the data update is present at the output pins.

 OUTPUT HOLD TIME is the length of time that the output data is valid after the rise of the input clock.